lyushisyan/lyushisyan.github.io/_posts/2026-06-20-from-energy-transport-to-fourier-law.md

 Only the first term in this chain is fundamental.
 The other two require physical justification.

-## 2. The microscopic meaning of heat flux
+To see why that constitutive law has a limited domain, begin with the microscopic heat flux.

 In a dielectric crystal, heat is carried mainly by collective lattice excitations.
 In the phonon quasiparticle picture, a mode $\lambda=(\boldsymbol q,j)$ has frequency $\omega_\lambda$, group velocity $\boldsymbol v_\lambda$, and occupation $n_\lambda$.
 The heat flux is